MassTransit/MassTransit/docs/usage/sagas/azure-table.md

 ### Container Integration

-To configure Cosmos DB as the saga repository for a saga, use the code shown below using the _AddMassTransit_ container extension.
+To configure a Table as the saga repository for a saga, use the code shown below using the _AddMassTransit_ container extension.

 ```cs
 CloudTable cloudTable;